wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## I would like to travel to another state/district after my quarantine ends (e.g. quarantine in Selangor after entering KLIA, but my hometown is in Perak).
 Can I do so?

-Yes, you can.
-From 7th December onwards until 12th January, travelling between areas of RMCO/CMCO is allowed without a permit; however, restrictions on EMCO/TEMCO areas apply.

-For those travelling from 13th January onwards:

 Take note that inter-state travel is not allowed for the whole country, and states under MCO will not allow inter-district travel.
-See: [Known Areas Affected by MCO][Appendix MCO]
+See the [latest information about the nationwide MCO][Appendix MCO]

 You will have to apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 Please send to your friends/relatives the photos of: